hairyhenderson/f1foo/README.md

 ## Features

-- [x] Accepts POSTs from Wufoo webhooks
+- [x] Accepts POSTs from Wufoo webhooks, supports Handshake Key
 - [ ] auto-matching for existing Person records
  - when there's more than 1 record which matches first/last/e-mail, either do nothing, or notify someone (by e-mail?)